-It’s Christmas Eve and the kids are up to “high doh” as excitement mounts, and who can blame them really!
+It’s Christmas Eve, the anticipation is mounting and the kids can hardly contain themselves with excitement, and who can blame them really!
 This is, after all, the most important night of the year, with the imminent arrival of Santa Claus.

-#4.
+#3.
 Turn Off Screens Early

 #5.
 Watch a Relaxing Festive Movie

-Watching a festive movie together on Christmas eve is a lovely family tradition and can help tire out little eyes.
+Watching a festive movie together on Christmas Eve is a lovely family tradition and can help tire out little eyes.
 Avoid any movies that are likely to hype them up though, and pick a nice relaxing movie instead, like The Snowman, for everyone to watch together.

 #6.
-Start the Bedtime Routine Much Earlier
+Begin Bedtime Routines Earlier

 #7.
-Warm Milky Drinks All Around
+Warm Milky Drinks

 #8.
 Put Everyone in the Bath to Relax

-Baths can be a great way to encourage relaxtion in kids, so pop them all in before bedtime.Then into jammies and downstairs for a final snack and to set out Santa and Rudolph’s treats before bedtime.
+Baths can be a great way to encourage relaxation in kids, so pop them all in before bedtime.
+Next step is jammies and then downstairs for a final snack.
+You can’t forget to set out Santa and Rudolph’s treats before bedtime too.